How to Make a Multi-Purpose Router Jig (A Step-by-Step Guide)

 How to make a multi purpose router jig.
 Attaching guide rails to the router base

-What Can you do with a Multi-Purpose Router Jig
+What Can You Do With a Multi-Purpose Router Jig?

 1. Freehand Routing